lupyuen/lupyuen.github.io/src/star64.md

 -rw-r--r-- 15151064 fitImage-initramfs-5.15.107
 ```

-Looks more complicated than Armbian, but it boots OK on Star64!
+Yes Yocto looks more complicated than Armbian, but it boots OK on Star64!

 # Boot NuttX with U-Boot Bootloader

+_When we port NuttX RTOS to Star64..._

+_Will we boot NuttX with Armbian or Yocto settings?_

 TODO

-_Will we boot NuttX with Armbian or Yocto settings? `0x4400` `0000` or `0x4020` `0000`?_

-Armbian looks simpler, since it uses a plain Linux Kernel Image File `Image`.
+Armbian looks simpler, since it uses a plain Kernel Image File __/boot/Image__.

 (Instead of Yocto's complicated Flat Image Tree)

 Hence we'll overwrite Armbian's `armbi_root/boot/Image` by the NuttX Kernel Image.